 Heat therapy is the application of warm compresses to an affected area.
 Heat is helpful to increase circulation and decrease pain and is typically utilized in chronic conditions.

 Our services can also be adapted for overweight and obese patients.
 We will create a specialized exercise plan and make dietary adjustments especially for your pet.
-Our rehabilitation technician is available for therapeutic exercise sessions to help your pet achieve his or her weight loss goal.
+Our rehabilitation team is available for therapeutic exercise sessions to help your pet achieve his or her weight loss goal.